2021 Glacier Itinerary: What To Do, Eat, and Drink While the Many Glacier Road Is Under Construction

 Day 3: Dream Glacier National Park Vacation – North Fork Magic

 After breakfast in West Glacier, let’s spend the day exploring the North Fork area of Glacier National Park!
 From West Glacier, you can drive up the dirt road to Polebridge and check out Bowman and Kintla lakes.
 We recommend packing a lunch and renting a paddle board or inflatable kayak to bring along with you!

-Also from West Glacier, you can bike the Inside North Fork Road to Polebridge.
+Also from West Glacier, if you’re an experienced biker, you can bike the Inside North Fork Road to Polebridge.
 Remember to prepare for a biking adventure just as you would for a hiking one – layers, rain gear, extra food, first aid kit, bear spray, and all your essentials.
-You can rent bikes from us and leave your car at our office while you adventure.

 While in Polebridge, don’t miss the world famous pastries at the Polebridge Merc and the fantastic dinner entrees at the neighboring Northern Lights Saloon!
 There’s a fun nature walk in Polebridge, too.